Convergence and Rate Analysis of Neural Networks for Sparse Approximation: Exponential Convergence Rate

 To establish the expression of the convergence speed, we use the following energy function:

 where we again redefine the output and state variables in terms of the distance from any arbitrary fixed point $u^*$ of \eqref{eq:dyn}

 We will show that the function \eqref{eq:energy2} converges exponentially fast to zero by first analyzing it on the set of indices $\widetilde{\G}$.
-From this, we will conclude convergence of the outputs to a unique fixed point $a^*$.
+From this, we obtain a convergence result for the outputs.
 We then use this result to prove convergence of the entire state vector to a unique fixed point $u^*$.
 The properties presented in the following Lemma (see Appendix \ref{app:pties} for proof) are useful to prove the main result of this section.

 \begin{lemma} Assume that the activation function \eqref{eq:thresh} satisfies the conditions \eqref{eq:cond}.
 Then, the set of variables $\widetilde{u}$ and $\widetilde{a}$ defined in \eqref{eq:var2} satisfy the properties: \begin{enumerate}[(i)] \item $\sign{\widetilde{a}_n} = \sign{\widetilde{u}_n}.$ \item $\abs{\widetilde{a}_n} \leq \alpha\abs{\widetilde{u}_n}.$ \item $\widetilde{a}_{\mathcal{T}}^T\widetilde{a}_{\mathcal{T}} \leq \alpha\widetilde{u}_{\mathcal{T}}^T\widetilde{a}_{\mathcal{T}} \leq \alpha^2\widetilde{u}_{\mathcal{T}}^T\widetilde{u}_{\mathcal{T}}$ \ \ for any $\mathcal{T}$\\ (in particular for $\mathcal{T}=\widetilde{\G}$). \item $\dsum{n=1}{N}{\dint{0}{\widetilde{u}_n(t)}{g_n(s) ds}}\leq\widetilde{u}^T\widetilde{a}$. \end{enumerate} \end{lemma}